 The Fourth Wave of emigration

-The Fourth or Modern wave started approximately in the 1990s and is still ongoing, gradually fading away.
+The Fourth or Modern wave started approximately in the 1990s and is still continuing, even though it is gradually slowing down.

 This wave is considered to be the largest wave of Lithuanian emigration.
-As European Union membership allowed free emigration to Western Europe.
-Almost a million Lithuanians left their homeland looking for a job, but only a relatively small number went to the US.
+As European Union membership allowed free emigration to Western Europe almost a million Lithuanians left their homeland looking for a job or to study abroad.
+However, only a relatively small number went to the US since 1990.

 This fourth wave has another feature.
-This group, who grew up in the Soviet Union, witnessed the decline of the economy and degradation, often do not see the prospects of Lithuania and wanted to break free from it.
+This group, who grew up in the Soviet Union and witnessed the collapse of its economy, often did not see the prospects of Lithuania and wanted to leave for a more prosperous country.
 Even now in the comments on social networks you can see their opinion that Lithuania is a country without a future.

 In 2019, the number of immigrants exceeded the number of emigrants.
 At the same time, one can note not only the influx of foreigners into the country but also the increase in the number of Lithuanians returning to their homeland.